Seeed-Studio/MakerCamp/2025-01-MIT/Cedric/README.md

 ### More manufacturers

-This year, some of us started with visits to micro camera factories, they make 0.8mm sensors that can fit inside veins, or inside textile fibers!
+This year, a few of us started with visits to micro camera factories.
+Some make 0.8mm sensors that can fit inside veins, or inside textile fibers!

 <img src="images/image18.jpg" width="475"> <img src="images/image5.jpg" width="475">